felix-fjm/mar-fl/README.md

 - Optional and fully decentralized **Differential Privacy**
 - Robustness to peer churn and partial participation

-The system is designed for execution in multi-process, distributed computing environments (e.g. Slurm-managed HPC clusters), where peer processes are emulated and optionally pinned to dedicated CPU cores or GPUs to approximate decentralized execution.
+The system is designed for execution in multi-process, distributed computing environments (e.g., Slurm-managed HPC clusters), where peer processes are emulated and optionally pinned to dedicated CPU cores or GPUs to approximate decentralized execution.

 ---